-Tutoring sessions are conducted online via Skype and using Google Docs.
+Tutoring sessions are conducted online via Skype and using Google Drive.
 This method is convenient and comfortable for the student while allowing both coach and student to see, discuss, and modify the teaching documents simultaneously in real time.

 The Act Writing Test

 The ACT Writing Test is reported on a 12-point scale (as of September 2016).
 Note that this is not part of the ACT Composite Score (1-36).
 The ACT offers a score from 2 to 12 in each of four categories: ideas and analysis, development and support, organization, and language use and conventions; those four scores are averaged together for an essay score of 2-12.
 The Essay test offers a brief passage followed by three perspectives; the student will have 40 minutes to analyze and evaluate the perspectives, develop his or her own perspective, and explain the relationship between his or her perspective and those offered.

 School Policies about the ACT Writing Test

 Admission requirements of colleges and universities vary.
 With regards to the ACT Writing Test, schools will choose one of three options:

 Find out if your potential schools want the ACT Writing Test by reviewing the most current information provided on the ACT Website: https://actapps.act.org/writPrefRM/